aleixaleix/W3CSchemas/KYC_test/KYC.md

 # valid

-Integer that shows if KYC is valid or not 1 = true / 0 = false
+Integer that shows if KYC is valid or not, > 0 = true